Non-dischargeable Debts under Chapter 7 Bankruptcy in Georgia

 Other debts, for the most part, are dischargeable; things like income taxes that are due within two to three years of the filing of the bankruptcy, of course, would not be dischargeable.
 Student loans are not dischargeable; alimony and child support are not dischargeable.
 A big one which we hardly ever see is if you were – you injured someone in drunk driving.
 Of course, that debt may not be dischargeable.

 Or if you incur debts through fraud such as you mislead a creditor, you wrote down that you had a piece of collateral, but you did not have a piece of collateral when you borrowed the monies.
 Those kinds of things are not dischargeable.
 Fraud, drunk driving, child support, alimony, student loans, and any type of taxes that were incurred within two to three years of the filing of bankruptcy are typically not dischargeable.
 If you have any questions, please give us a call.

-Are you or a loved one in the process of filing for bankruptcy in Statesboro or Springfield and have questions about non-dischargeable debts under Chapter 7 Bankruptcy in Georgia?
+Are you or a loved one in the process of filing for bankruptcy in Statesboro, Springfield, or Swainsboro and have questions about non-dischargeable debts under Chapter 7 Bankruptcy in Georgia?
 Contact the experienced Georgia bankruptcy attorneys at Hall & Navarro today for a consultation and case evaluation.